jpschroeder/pipe-to-me/Readme.md

     $ curl -T- --expect100-timeout 86400 https://pipeto.me/<key>?mode=block
     In this mode, a send request will wait to send data until a receiver connects.

+    Interactive Mode:

+    $ curl -T. -u <username>: https://pipeto.me/<key>?mode=interactive
+    In this mode the system will append the username to messages.
+    The system will also send connected and disconnected notifications.

 SEE ALSO
     Demo: https://raw.githubusercontent.com/jpschroeder/pipe-to-me/master/demo.gif